cupnoodle/blog/_posts/2016-06-22-journey-of-upush.markdown

 During my final year in university (2015), an external digital agency collaborated with my university and organized a mobile app competition.
 I participated the competition with two of my friend and started building the iOS app and backend server together.
 The inspiration of the app came from the frustration and annoyance I faced with my university online learning portal, which was a customized [Moodle](https://moodle.org/) system.

 ## Problems
-There are few problems with the customized Moodle system, first being not mobile responsive, it's a minor problem but I usually don't bring laptop to university, downloading lecture note from the portal using mobile is a pain which I have to zoom in every time.
+There are few problems with the customized Moodle system, first being not mobile responsive, it's a minor problem but student usually don't bring laptop to university as most of us walk/cycle to campus and laptop is heavy.
+Downloading lecture note from the portal using mobile is a pain which I have to zoom in every time.
 The second problem is that some lecturer often post class cancelation notice on the portal at last minute, which we will only know after we check the portal usually after arriving campus.
 I got really irritated with this problem and wished that I can receive a notification whenever a new notice is posted by the lecturer.

 ## Implementation